 Military thinking centres on the use of force or the threat of the use of force as a 'deterrence' to defend something or to attain certain goals.
 To be able to reach those goals, one needs to have more power than the enemy.
-Moreover, the ability to use external and internal force is the basis of the modern state; it guarantees the continuing of the current order and of the power of the elites.
-President Obama stated it this way in May 2014, saying that the US should always lead on the world stage, explaining: 'The military ... is, and always will be, the backbone of that leadership.'
+Moreover, the ability to use external and internal force is the basis of the modern state; it guarantees the continuing of the current

 Apart from manpower and the capacity to form coalitions, military power is largely based on the weapons arsenal a state has, in terms of numbers and how advanced the equipment is.
 This is where the arms industry steps in.
 In order to make ever increasing profits, this industry needs to sell as many weapons as possible.
 In 2014, world military spending reached the dizzying heights of \$1,776 billion, or about 2.3 per cent of the global GDP.
-The US alone is responsible for \$610 billion of this - a third of total world military spending. $\frac{46}{10}$
+The US alone is responsible for \$610 billion of this - a third of total world military spending.46